-Aside from a wonderful and caring staff, Hartland North and the Hartland Fine Arts Leadership Academy have a very supportive and involved parent community.
+Aside from a wonderful and caring staff, Hartland North has a very supportive and involved parent community.
 We welcome you to visit us for a tour of our school.
 Hartland North is constantly evolving to better serve the students and families of our school community.

 What I love about teaching is working with kindergartners who love to learn and have very inquisitive minds about all things in our world.

 I graduated from the University of Wisconsin – Madison with a bachelor’s degree in Elementary Education and an area of concentration in Physical Education.
 I received my Masters of Arts degree in Elementary Education from Aurora University in Illinois.
 I have continued my education beyond my masters degree with numerous courses and professional development.
 While at Hartland North I have received training in the Orton- Gillingham multi-sensory phonics method of teaching reading and I have been trained in E.R.E.
 (Early Reading Empowerment).
 I have had training as a SMARTBoard trainer also.
 This past summer I had a week of training in the Reader’s and Writer’s Workshop.

 This is my 17th year teaching kindergarten at Hartland North.
 I have also taught 3rd grade, a 4th/ 5th grade class, and preschool.